 Task Orders are Different

 The first thing to acknowledge is that Task Order proposal responses are different from full GovCon RFP responses.
-GovCon professionals are well trained on proposal processes for RFPs and have tools to support this work.
+GovCon professionals are well trained on capture and proposal processes for RFPs and have tools to support this work.
 Typically, organizations handle Task Orders by just “slimming down” their RFP process, using the same document management – oriented tools, and, following the same methods.

 This approach doesn’t create any efficiencies.
 In fact, Task Order proposal responses have a higher relative cost than RFPs for most organizations on most measures.
 The reason is that effectively each Task Order has a higher relative percentage “administrative burden” per Task Order.
 The shorter timeframe also increases the challenge and complexity of getting everything done within time – which increases the “administrative burden” even more.

 The result is that most organizations doing it the slimmed down, RFP way very quickly run into a scalability problem with Task Orders.
 This is not a good result since by its nature Task Orders should be a higher volume way of winning Federal Government business.

 Driving Task Order Proposal Response Efficiency